jpmckinney/rackbin/README.md

 # Rackbin: The simplest possible Rack postbin

 [Requestb.in](http://requestb.in/) is great, except it limits requests to 10,240 bytes, and you can't choose your URL path.
-This postbin, or "requestbin", is easy to install, has no limits and uses any URL path.
+This postbin, or "requestbin", is easy to install and customize, has no limits and uses any URL path.
 Just open your bin's URL and wait for the requests!

 ## Getting Started